Dear Friends and Neighbors,

 - Installed range fencing and reduced speed limit on SR 159

-- Secured private corporate funding to help clean up Lovell Canyon
+- Secured private corporate clean up sponsorship for Lovell Canyon

-- Became a trusted partner to our Congressional delegation and County Commissioners
+- Trusted working relationships with our Congressional delegation and County Commissioners

-- Prohibited commercial trucking on Red Rock Scenic Byway
+- Commercial trucking prohibitions on Red Rock Scenic Byway

 Looking Forward